Call Us Today

 Nursing home residents must remain socially distanced from other residents, which generally will mean that they will be restricted to their own room, to help keep them safe from exposure to COVID-19.

-On March 31, 2020, the Minnesota Department of Health (“MDH”) issued a guidance recognizing how important it is for families to remain in contact with their loved one who resides in a nursing home (COVID-19: Visitation Restriction Guidance for Residential Care Facilities in Minnesota).
+On March 31, 2020, the Minnesota Department of Health (“MDH”) issued a guidance recognizing how important it is for families to remain in contact with their loved one who resides in a nursing home.
 MDH suggested that family members try to continue this communication by telephone, email, text messages, video chat, or social media.

 MDH noted that under Minnesota state law (Minn.
 Stat. § 144.6502), nursing home residents also have the right to place a camera for electronic monitoring inside their room.
 If a family member needs to help set this up, they will be allowed to enter the nursing home if they pass screening requirements, access only their loved one’s room, and comply with Minnesota electronic monitoring law, which includes obtaining written consent from the resident (and roommate, if there is one) as well as notifying the facility staff.
 This is an additional way that family members can check on a loved one’s well-being.